hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “HESS defines the claim surface, not the winner.”

+You’re not claiming correctness — you’re claiming authorship of intent.

 🚀 Why exacty does this matter to you?

 Why do You Need HESS / DFH ?